rexrainbow/phaser3-rex-notes/docs/docs/board-pathfinder.md

 })
 ```

+- `occupiedTest` : Set `true` to test if target tile position is occupied or not, in cost function.
 - `blockerTest` : Set `true` to test [blocker property](board-chessdata.md#blocker) in cost function.
 - Cost function
     - `cost` : A constant cost for each non-blocked tile